 If you want to run this analysis for your specific situation:

 - Add all the pieces.
-Hub fees + contact overages + seat costs + onboarding (amortized) + any add-ons (API calls, dedicated IP, custom SSL, additional portals).
+Hub fees + contact overages + seat costs + onboarding (amortized) + partner/agency retainers + internal admin time + any add-ons (API calls, dedicated IP, custom SSL, additional portals).

 - Project forward 3 years.
 Apply your actual increase rate to your current total.
 The 3-year number is what you’re really committing to.

 - Factor in the build.
 Include the initial build cost for the modern stack.
 Calculate the payback period.
-For most mid-market companies, it’s under 12 months.
+For most mid-market companies doing a full-suite escape, it’s 12–18 months.

 What should you ask at your next HubSpot renewal?

 The real cost of HubSpot isn’t just the invoice.
-It’s the opportunity cost of paying $100,000+/year for a platform when the alternative is $10,000–$20,000/year — and redirecting the difference into AI capabilities, site performance that directly lifts conversions, and digital infrastructure your company actually owns.
-That $80,000–$90,000 annual delta is capital you can reinvest in growth instead of handing to a vendor.
+It’s the invoice plus the agency retainer plus the internal admin salary plus the opportunity cost of all that spend, $150,000–$200,000/year for a platform when the alternative is $10,000–$20,000/year.
+That delta is capital you can reinvest into AI capabilities, site performance that directly lifts conversions, and digital infrastructure your company actually owns.